devika-kla/Machine-learning-tasks/README.md

 # Machine-learning-tasks
-This file mainly includes the machine learning tasks I have done in the process of learning ML.
+This file mainly includes the machine learning tasks I have done while learning ML.